 Digital Object Identifier (DOI)

 Falaleeva, Marina; Sulsona, Carlos R.; Zielke, Horst R.; Currey, Kathleen M.; de la Grange, Pierre; Aslanzadeh, Vahid; Driscoll, Daniel J.; and Stamm, Stefan, "Molecular Characterization of a Patient Presumed to Have Prader-Willi Syndrome" (2013).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 35.